WHAT IS GINGIVITIS? SYMPTOMS, CAUSES, AND TREATMENTS

 - Please note that your gums may continue to bleed for a period of time; however, it is important to keep brushing and flossing.
 Removing plaque is essential to improving gum health.

 - Don’t forget to visit your dental professional regularly for a checkup and to discuss any concerns or questions you may have.

-When it comes to gingivitis, a healthier mouth starts with good brushing habits.
+When it comes to gingivitis, a healthier mouth starts with good oral care habits.
 Rely on Oral-B for the very best in oral care solutions.